Installing SQLite package

 • id is an unique generated integer and the primary key of the articles table

 • The title is a text of variable length ranging from 0 to 200.
-An article with a NULL title cannot be inserted in the database, as well as an article with a title longer than 200 charaters
+An article with a NULL title cannot be inserted in the database, as well as an article with a title longer than 200 characters

 • The description if a variable length text without length limit